 - Submit both forms to Help to Buy Midlands by emailing them to us at firstname.lastname@example.org (or post to us at Help to Buy Midlands, Garden Court, Harry Weston Road, Binley, Coventry CV3 2SU).

-- Your Authority to Proceed will then outline the next steps – please ensure you have read the Help to Buy Buyers' Guide October 2016 [pdf] 319KB as this contains a lot of important information about the scheme.
+Your Authority to Proceed will then outline the next steps – please make sure you read the Help to Buy Buyers' Guide October 2016 [pdf] 319KB as this contains a lot of important information about the scheme.

 - At present part exchange is not available on the Help to Buy Equity Loan scheme

 Repaying your Equity Loan

 The amount you repay is linked to the value of your property.
 If you took out a 20% equity loan, the amount you pay back will be 20% of the current value of your property.
 So if the value of your homes goes up, the amount you pay back, also goes up.
 If the value of your home goes down, the amount you pay back also goes down, so you are protected if property prices fall after you buy.